devanssjc/GetandCleanPeerAssignment/README.md

 algorithm.
 For our purposes here, we are combining everything into one dataset, but preserving the identity information, including subject number and dataset type (train or test).

-The test dataset files all contain the same number of rows (2947) for each file link together "test/X_test.txt"- The is the main 'test' dataset (2947 rows by 561 columns of numeric data) "test/y_test.txt" - This is the test activity labels (numbers 1 through 6), 2947 total rows "test/subject_test.txt" - This is a unique subject number (2,4,9,10,12,13,18,20,24)
+#The test dataset files all contain the same number of rows (2947) for each file link together

+"test/X_test.txt"- The is the main 'test' dataset (2947 rows by 561 columns of numeric data)

+"test/y_test.txt" - This is the test activity labels (numbers 1 through 6), 2947 total rows

+"test/subject_test.txt" - This is a unique subject number (2,4,9,10,12,13,18,20,24)

-The train dataset files all contain the same number of rows (7352) for each file link together "train/X_train.txt"- These is the test dataset (7352 rows by 561 columns of numeric data) "train/y_train.txt" - This is the test activity labels (numbers 1 through 6), 7352 total rows "train/subject_train.txt" - This is a unique subject number (1,3,5,6,7,8,11,14,15,16,17,19,21,22,23,25,26,27,28,29,30)
+#The train dataset files all contain the same number of rows (7352) for each file link together

+"train/X_train.txt"- These is the test dataset (7352 rows by 561 columns of numeric data)

+"train/y_train.txt" - This is the test activity labels (numbers 1 through 6), 7352 total rows

+"train/subject_train.txt" - This is a unique subject number (1,3,5,6,7,8,11,14,15,16,17,19,21,22,23,25,26,27,28,29,30)

-Details on STEP V
+#Details on STEP V
 Besides creating (and preserving) the subject ID number and the dataset type (train and test) in new columns, a new column containing a composite of these was created (first column), called subid.
 This is a unique identifier that will eventually be used to subset the data for performing the mean calculations of the second part of this project (STEPS VII through XI)

-Details on STEP XI
+#Details on STEP XI
-The output file is text, has 180 rows (comes from 30 subjects x 6 activities), and 82 columns.
+The output file is text, has 180 rows (comes from 30 subjects x 6 activities), and 83 columns.
 The file is named "mean_act.txt"

 This file can be read in as a table using the R command: test_read <- read.table("mean_act.txt", header = TRUE)

-# STUDY DESIGN - MORE BACKGROUND
+#STUDY DESIGN - MORE BACKGROUND
 The following information is provide as background to the source data and is from the source file named "README.txt".